CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 > 1. Team Members: Miguel Garcia, Nigel Bonnain, Joseph DeCarlo, Sergio Gutierrez, Hugo Sanchez
 > 2. We are creating an idle clicker game for everyone.
 > 3. For everyone
-> 4. To elimate boredom and pass time
+> 4. To eliminate boredom and pass time with an ever growing number.

 ## Table of contents
 * [General info](#general-info)